Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 The layer configuration holds properties that apply to the entire layer.
 - Feel free to change the **Layer title**, which is shown in the ARpoise app (don't forget to click "Save" to save your changes!)
-- Otherwise we recommend leaving these properties at the default values, or discussing with the admin before you change them.
+- Otherwise please leave these properties at the default values, or discuss with the admin before you change them.

-Beneath the properties menu is a list of all the POIs that make up the AR experience of your layer, and a **New POI** link with which you can add new POIs to the layer.
+Beneath the properties menu is a list of all the POIs that make up the AR experience of your layer.
+If you have created new assets for a completely new POI, you add it with the New POI link.

+**For now however, please skip to the next section, where you will change the properties of the example POIs.**

 ![UsingPorpoise_ExampleLayer_POIlist](images/UsingPorpoise_ExampleLayer_POI-list.png)